وَقَالَ رَبُّڪُمُ ٱدۡعُونِىٓ أَسۡتَجِبۡ لَكُمۡ(Surah al-Ghafir 40:60)

 Click the link below to download your ‘Ultimate Ramadan Dua List’, print it out, use it every year (there is a section to add your own personalised duas at the end) and never be stuck for dua wordings and ideas ever again insha’Allah!

 Share this page with others to reap further reward!
-(Please can I kindly ask you to share the link to this page as opposed to the document itself)
+(Please can we kindly ask you to share the link to this page as opposed to the document itself)

 - ‘Dua is worship’ Narrated by al-Tirmidhi, 3372; Abu Dawood, 1479; Ibn Maajah, 3828; classed as saheeh by al-Albaani in Saheeh al-Tirmidhi, 2590.